-Yael is in the 7th grade.
-In Missouri, this means looking at the Shoah (Holocaust).
+In Missouri, the Shoah (Holocaust) is taught in Middle School English.
 This is of course done in English class by reading "Anne Frank".
 Why is a major world event not part of Social Studies?
 Got me.

 We have more than a few books on the Shoah in our house.
 Here is a quick synopsis for Yael and her class.

 Grave Marker for Jacob & Fela Igielnik

 OK, this is not in our house but is in Beth Hamedrosh HaGodol Cemetary on Ladue Road.
 The Igielniks are represntative of many Shoah survivors, people who had no remaining realatives.

 "Jacob, Son of Shimon Igielnik and Celia Ponczek was the only member of his family to survive the holocaust.

 Fela, Daughter of Baruch Froman and Hellen Frajtag was the only member of her family to survive the holocaust.